shashank2000/chirpy_lambda/bluejay/README.md

 To develop, run `npm install` as usual.
 The server will start on `localhost:3000`.
 You'll also have to run the main bluejay server as well.

+To compile back to a static site:

+`bash build.sh`